-Dziewanna (Eastern European) Goddess of Spring and Agriculture.
-She was especially honored by local farmers.
+Dziewanna (Eastern European) the Goddess of Spring and Agriculture.
+She was especially honoured by local farmers.

 Flora (Roman) The Goddess of flowering plants, especially those that bore fruit.
 Her festival, the Floralia, took place in April or early May and was marked with dancing, drinking, and flowers.

 Freya (Nordic) This Nordic fertility Goddess is linked with spring growth and flowers.

 Gefn (Norse) This is another name for the Nordic Goddess Freya.

 Hare Ke (West African) Goddess of the sweet waters fed by the spring rains that brought fertility back to the land.

 Hebe (Greek) The Goddess of eternal youth and Spring.